Huchuy Qosqo Trek to Machu Picchu – Huchuy Qosqo Peru

 Huchuy Qosqo Trek to Machu Picchu is a lesser known yet an interesting trek from Cusco to Machu Picchu.
-It takes you to the lesser known Incan archaeological site, Huchuy Qosqo.
+It takes you to the lesser known Incan archaeological site, Huchuy Qosqo Peru.
 In Quechua the name signifies Little Cusco.

 During his rule, Viracocha faced revolt from the local Cancha community.
 He handed over the throne to his son Pachacutec and took asylum in Huchuy Qosqo.
 Pachacutec in turn deposed his father and assumed the role of the Inca Emperor.